More buildings around Bristol.

 He was both short- and long-sighted, so everything he saw was slightly blurred.
 His glasses helped him focus, they filtered the harsh sunlight, and they were also props used to dramatic effect as he spoke at the tribune.
 (Scurr, p10).

 Strangely, though, there are barely any portraits of Robespierre that show him wearing glasses.
-There were probably thousands of images of him made during his lifetime – his own study was practically papered with him – but in just about all of them his forehead and eyes are bare.
+There were probably thousands of images of him made during his lifetime – his own study was practically papered with pictures of himself – but in just about all of them his forehead and eyes are bare.
 There is one portrait showing them resting high on his forehead; and one rough sketch, made the day before his death, in which he’s wearing them.

 * Apart from that, and their place on the far left, he had very little else in common with them, of course.
 On the one hand: Robespierre did achieve a position of high political importance in his lifetime.
 On the other, he’s unlikely to ever appear on Celebrity Big Brother, what with being dead, and all.
 Robespierre was often libelled in the press; his response was to start his own political newspaper.
 Court cases weren’t really an option at the time.